-|Umi in the press||View repertoire||Past performances&competitions||Contact|
+|Umi in the press||View repertoire||Performance highlights||Competitions|

-Umi’s highlights in earlier age include an appearance with Keith Lockhart and the Boston Pops sponsored by NPR’s From the Top, and her orchestral debut with the Desert Symphony in Palm Desert, California in 2009 both at the age 9, performing Mozart’s Piano Concerto No. 23 in A major.
+Umi was 9 years old when she made her appearance with Mr. Keith Lockhart and the Boston Pops sponsored by NPR’s “From the Top”.
+And she made her orchestral debut with the Desert Symphony in Palm Desert, California, performing Mozart Piano Concerto No. 23 in A Major.

 At age 10, Umi made her debut in Asia with the Wuhan Symphony Orchestra in China in 2010.
 She made her European orchestral debut in 2012, performing with the Liepaja Symphony Orchestra in Latvia.
 In addition, Umi has given solo performances in Italy, Poland, England, Germany, Latvia, Luxembourg, Japan, Mexico, Panama Republic, and Canada.
 Umi was featured on live television in Luxembourg in an interview as a “wunderkind.”
 Furthermore, Umi was invited to perform a solo recital by the Japan Times in Tokyo, Japan.
 She performed as a guest pianist in the Festival of City of Tarnow in Poland in 2012, as well as in the Chopin Summer Festival in Buski-Zdroj in Poland in both 2012 and 2013.
 She is a frequent guest artist at the Assisi in the World Festival in Assisi, Italy.